 Discuss Your Needs & Compliance Issues During an Initial Consultation

 Having an OSHA guidebook does not guarantee compliance, and a lack of written compliance plans or ineffective programs can further jeopardize your business.
-Our Houston attorneys at Hendershot, Cannon & Hisey, P.C. can help you take the right steps toward addressing all of your compliance issues – on a proactive or responsive basis – and position you for future success.
+Our Houston attorneys at Hendershot Cowart P.C. can help you take the right steps toward addressing all of your compliance issues – on a proactive or responsive basis – and position you for future success.

 Call (713) 489-2028 to speak personally with a member of our team.